Lawn Damage From Ice Melt Products

 This winter has been harsher than most across the country.
 If Ice melt products are something you use on a regular basis—you’ll want to watch for potential damage to the lawn.

 As the snow melts this spring you may notice a strip of brown grass along the edge of the sidewalk or driveway if deicing salts were heavily used this winter.
 All deicing salts contain salt.
 These materials are also often referred to as Ice Melt, Road Salt, Rock Salt, Ice Melter – depending on the brand.
 The specific kind of salt varies by product.
-These deicing salts have the potential to damage your lawn, especially as snow gets pushed off onto the lawn from the driveway or walkways that are cleared.
+These deicing salts have the potential to damage your lawn, especially as the snow gets pushed off onto the lawn from the driveway or walkways that are cleared.

 Be patient and wait for the grass to green up to determine the extent of the damaged or dead turfgrass.
 As the grass greens up later this spring it will be obvious how much, if any, grass has died.

-In most cases the grass damaged by deicing salts will recover on its own.
-Melting snow, and rain in the spring, will often flush the accumulated salts from the deicing products from the soil.
+In most cases, the grass damaged by deicing salts will recover on its own.
+Melting snow and rain in the spring will often flush the accumulated salts from the deicing products from the soil.
 The flushing of salts will help the grass recover.
 Recovery may take 6 or 8 weeks or more as the grass fills in the damaged areas.
 Temperature increases should help your grass recover.
 If there is no spring rainfall, hand watering the damaged areas three or four times in the spring should help flush the salts from the soil.

 It will take two to four weeks for the seed to germinate depending on temperature.
-The cooler the temperatures, the longer it will take the seed to germinate.
+The cooler temperatures, the longer it will take the seed to germinate.
 And it will take six to eight weeks after the seed germinates for the new seed to become well established.

-A couple words of caution if you plan to reseed the damaged areas; first, do not apply a preemergent herbicide over the damaged areas where you plan to reseed.
+A couple of words of caution if you plan to reseed the damaged areas; first, do not apply a preemergent herbicide over the damaged areas where you plan to reseed.
 The preemergent herbicide that controls crabgrass seed will also prevent turfgrass seed from germinating.
 If you ever put down grass seed yourself and use a lawn care service, make sure to tell them so they can use the correct fertilizer on your grass.